kennylavender/development-notes/tdd.md

 A failing test should read like a good bug report.
 That means that answers to the following questions should be obvious at a glance:

 - What component/unit/function/thing is being tested? ( describe )
-- What behavior of the component is being tested? (test setup / givens) ( should )
+- What behavior of the component is being tested? ( given, should )
 - What are the actual results?
 - What are the expected results?
 - How can actual results be reproduced?